 The bedspread, sheets, and throw pillows in our bedroom.

-A note about paint: keep in mind it can be very expensive.
+very expensive.
 The reason I paint old furniture (besides the fact that it is really fun) is to save money on buying new.
 But depending on the paint you buy, it could negate a good chunk of the money you would save -- especially if you get name brand paint from a paint or hardware store.
 While my budget did not allow for a $44 gallon of Benjamin Moore, it did allow for a $14 gallon of ColorPlace (Wal-mart's in store brand).
 I have used ColorPlace paint for several projects and, in my opinion, it covers just as well as the pricier brands.
 It is thick enough to cover but goes on smooth -- I completely covered our previously black dressers with two thin coats of light gray paint (I didn't even use primer).
 Now I'm not trying to say that there isn't an increase in quality with the more expensive paints; I'm just saying that for my budget and taste I can't tell a big enough difference to warrant spending an extra $30/gallon.

 Wal-mart can also color match paint chips from any other brand.
 The paint colors I wanted happened to be Benjamin Moore, so I took the paint chips to Wal-mart, and they worked their color matching magic.
 After they mixed the paint, we compared it to the original paint chip and it was a perfect match!